 The main step to receive cash to repair a leaking roof involves isolating the cause of the leak.
 Most insurance companies require documenting the cause before starting the claims process, and depending on the cause, you might not receive any payment from the company for either repairs or replacement.
-Fallen trees, wind, hail, lightening and ice accumulation during winter storms may cause your roof to leak, but not all policies cover these damages on standard homeowners' policies.
-Call or text your insurance company or agent to report the initial leak and take your own photos -- even when the company visually documents the damage.
-Some companies allow you to file a claim using an online claims form.
+Fallen trees, wind, hail, lightening and ice accumulation during winter storms may cause your roof to leak, but not all policies cover these damages with standard homeowners' policies.
+Call or email your insurance company or agent to report the initial leak, and take your own photos – even when the company visually documents the damage.
+Depending on your company, you may be able to initiate the claim process online using an online claims form.

 Many insurance companies require homeowners in some regions to meet state repair or re-roofing standards before issuing payment checks.
 These standards include the use of selected materials, including shingles, panels or tiles and nails designed to withstand natural hazards like wind or hail.
 These codes ensure your repair or new roof has increased durability against local natural disasters.
 Some state standards also require that the installation meets standards for repair, removal and installation.
 States issue certificates of compliance in these regions that insurance companies require as proof of proper repair or re-roofing, and homeowners must deliver the roofing certificate before getting an insurance payment.

 - State Farm: Roof Claims

 - Progressive: Reporting a Claim